kiri-thornalley/kiri-thornalley.github.io/_pages/cv.md

 * Time management and prioritisation of tasks – using methods like Eisenhower Matrix.
 * Organisation and data management skills – PhD project generated ~200GB of data.
 * Team working and collaboration – organisation of The STEM Village Virtual Symposium
-* Problem solving skills - solving why simultations do run, debugging code, trouble shooting synthetic experiments
+* Problem solving skills - solving why simulations do not run, debugging code, trouble shooting synthetic experiments
 * Leadership skills
 * Networking skills - beginning to build networks outside my current institution